|

 the Renaissance is "early modern," then the

-I might call it the Age of Irreverence.
-Some reverent things happened (the development of Methodism and natural
+might call it the Age of Irreverence.
+Some reverent things happened (the development of

-religion, for example), and it was thought at this time that the new
+religion, for example), and it was commonly thought at this time that the new

 science would lead to real knowledge of God's plan for the universe.

-Nevertheless, the questioning of authority begun with the printing press in the Renaissance
+Nevertheless, the questioning of authority begun in the late Middle Ages

 and government, the economy and work, technology and science,